dscardoso/dscardoso.github.io/_pages/about.md

 Second-best carbon taxation in a differentiated oligopoly :   _Diego S. Cardoso_  ([working paper](files/papers/Cardoso_2023_Aviation_carbon_tax.pdf)) ([abstract](research/aviation_carbon_tax))

+Measuring the sensitivity of oil companies' reserves to the oil price :   _Saraly Andrade de Sá, Diego S. Cardoso, and Julien Daubanes_  (public version available will be soon)

+The dynamics of evasion: The price cap on Russian crude exports and the amassing of the shadow fleet :  _with Stephen Salant and Julien Daubanes_ (public version available will be soon)

 # Selected work in progress

-Measuring the sensitivity of oil companies' reserves to the oil price :  _with Saraly Andrade de Sá and Julien Daubanes_

-The dynamics of evasion: The price cap on Russian crude exports and the amassing of the shadow fleet :  _with Stephen Salant and Julien Daubanes_

 The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_